stashed/docs/docs/setup/install/enterprise.md

 # Install Stash Enterprise Edition

-Stash Enterprise edition is the closed-sourced version of [Stash](https://github.com/stashed/stash).
+Stash Enterprise edition is the open core version of [Stash](https://github.com/stashed/stash).
 It comes with all the functionalities of Stash Community edition as well as some advanced features such as [Auto-Backup](/docs/guides/latest/auto-backup/overview.md), [Batch Backup](/docs/guides/latest/batch-backup/overview.md), and [Local Backend](/docs/guides/latest/backends/local.md) support, etc. A full features comparison between Stash Enterprise Edition and community version can be found [here](/docs/concepts/what-is-stash/overview.md).

 If you are willing to try Stash Enterprise Edition, you can grab a **14 days trial** license from [here](https://license-issuer.appscode.com/).